yiyangshen/COMP30022-DocMcStuffins/docs/minutes/week12_team-sprint_retrospective.md

 > What went well in the Sprint?
 Were there any improvements compared to the previous sprint?
 - As last time, backend workflow went well
 - Tasks were clearly given
-- Unlike last sprint, we have set-up on proper coding and documentation standards to follow — leading to less confusion
+- Unlike last sprint, we have set-up a proper coding and documentation standards to follow — leading to less confusion

 > What could be improved?
 - Intrateam communication could be improved — there were some last minute bug-fixing to be done before the presentation, felt like this could be avoided if communications were better